millette/dat-shell/README.md

 ## TODO
 There's lots to do, classified here in bugs and features.

+### Merge glob
+There's an [issue on glob to allow other fs implementations][glob280].
+This allows glob to work on dat archives (and the hyperdrive beneath).

 ### Bugs
 * Improve error messages
 * Prevent cd into a file (doh)
 * Copy to directory (currently, a destination filename is required)
+* Replace current dat for this project with a new one (current has way to many files in its history)

 ### Features
 * Add more command